Natalie8a/Natalie8a/README.md

 ## Fun Facts About Me⚡
 - ⚙️ My favorite subject in Philosophy was Logic.
 One time, doing a Logic homework at my then student residence, a friend in tech was passing by and said something like "Oh, that actually looks like something I'd do for my classes!"...
-Whence my curiosity for web development spawned 🐣
+Whence my curiosity for web development spawned 🐣</br></br>
-- 🌍 Amongst my 6 spoken anguages:
+- 🌍 Amongst my 6 spoken languages:
 	 -  🇨🇴🇫🇷🇺🇸3 are at native to near-native level
 	-  🇸🇪Only 1 I fully learned on Duolingo🦉
 		-  🙈And I have played with 18 languages on Duolingo just for fun, without any intention of actually learning them 😇